Marketing to Doctors, Part 5: Measuring and Optimizing Results

 Ok, you’ve figured out how far in the funnel you can track.
 Hopefully, you can get at least to Marketing Qualified Inquiries.
 That way, you at least know that you’re reaching an audience who could buy your product or service if they want to.

-The next step is organizing your marketing spend (in dollars, time, and other resources) in a way that you can make sense of.
+The next step is organizing your marketing spend (in dollars, time, and other resources) so you can make sense of it.
 We recommend thinking about it in terms of Campaigns and Platforms.

 Campaigns

-A campaign is basically an idea, and asset, or a call-to-action.
+A campaign is an idea, an asset, or a call to action.
 Examples include:

 • An eBook on the problem you solve